obahareth/portfolio/src/page-content/home/intro.md

 As a full-stack developer I have a passion for all facets of building incredible software.

-Although my skill-set is diverse, **I specialise in front-end development**.
+Although my skillset is diverse, **I specialise in front-end development**.
 I've worked on projects of different scale from start-to-finish both solo and part of a team.